 Indications

-For patients taking ELIQUIS for atrial fibrillation: stopping ELIQUIS increases your risk of having a stroke.
+Stopping ELIQUIS increases your risk of having a stroke.

 Bleeding

-ELIQUIS can cause bleeding, which can be serious, and rarely may lead to death.
+ELIQUIS can cause bleeding, which can be serious, and may lead to death.
 This is because ELIQUIS is a blood thinner medicine that reduces blood clotting.
 While taking ELIQUIS, you may bruise more easily and it may take longer than usual for any bleeding to stop.
-Be sure to seek medical attention right away if you have signs or symptoms of bleeding, such as unexpected bleeding or bleeding that lasts a long time.
+Be sure to seek medical attention right away if you have signs or symptoms of bleeding, such as unexpected bleeding or bruising, or bleeding that lasts a long time.
 You may have a higher risk of bleeding if you take blood thinners and take other medicines that increase your risk of bleeding.
 See below for more comprehensive information you should be aware of about bleeding and ELIQUIS.

 Spinal or epidural blood clots (hematoma)